 Switzerland has an established public transport system served by incredibly well-connected trams, buses, funiculars, and trains.
 That said, the train is the best way to travel in Switzerland and is the most preferred method for locals and Flixbus also offers a few routes around the country.
 One of the nicest surprises was when I figured if I still had a balance left on my train card and I was leaving the country, I could return it at the train station and get the balance in the card back as cash!
 Out of 49 countries, I traveled to this was the first and last country that offered this!

-Alternatively, you can buy a Swiss Travel Pass which is basically a free unlimited traveling for 3, 4, 8, or 15 consecutive days.
-Trains, buses, boats and city transport are free in it and cable cars, cogwheel trains, funiculars are discounted by 50% (details and exceptions here) and free entrance to museums also.
+Alternatively, you can buy a Swiss Travel Pass which is basically free unlimited traveling for 3, 4, 8, or 15 consecutive days.
+Trains, buses, boats, and city transport are free in it and cable cars, cogwheel trains, and funiculars are discounted by 50% (details and exceptions here), and free entrance to museums also.

 Then once you are in a new city/town I always suggest is to walk around where you can because it offers so much more with the sights, sounds, surprise conversations with the locals, and more.

 Uber is present in Zurich, Basel, Geneva, and Lausanne.
 Here is the $10 off your first ride on the Uber app.
 Use code ‘k7zapn’ to sign up.
 Enjoy! https://www.uber.com/invite/k7zapn